- ''"It's Mr. Potato Head

 Imagine a paper doll where you could somehow store all the outfits within the doll.
 Might seem difficult, if the doll in question wasn't a bulbous hunk of plastic.

 The Mr. Potato Head toy, along with his wife, have been popular for decades, and have even branched out into other franchises.
-The toys started out as metal pieces which were meant to be placed on actual potatoes, before being changed to a completely plastic head.
+The toys started out as pieces which were meant to be placed on actual potatoes, before being changed to a completely plastic head.